My Food Bag CEO Kevin Bowler resigns

 The board is commencing a search for Bowler's replacement.

-Mark Winter, chief financial Officer, will act as the interim CEO following Bowler's departure.
+Chief financial officer Mark Winter will act as the interim CEO following Bowler's departure.

-Shares closed at 64c on Thursday.
-The stock is down 56 per cent for the year.
+My Food Bag shares have been a major disappointment since investors bought into the IPO in March 2021 at $1.85, allowing existing shareholders to sell down their holdings.